 The PSPO will be in force all hours of the day, every day.
 The PSPO will last for three years and be extended following a review.

 The main benefits of a PSPO are to help tackle anti social behaviour associated with street drinking.

 Although a PSPO would restrict alcohol consumption in a public area the Act states that licensed premises are not affected.

 Events within a public place authorised by a premises license or a Temporary Event Notice (TEN) will be excluded from the Police PSPO powers.

-A signed and sealed version of the full Public Spaces Protection order is available on request.
+A signed and sealed version of the full Public Spaces Protection order is available to view on request.